Epicodus-Curriculum/intro-full-stack/1_4_html_indentation_and_format_part_two.md

 Having long lines of text that require you to scroll horizontally is annoying but fortunately you have two options:

-1. VS Code’s auto formatter will automatically break up this long line of text.
+1. VS Code's auto formatter will automatically break up this long line of text.
 The end result should look something like this:

 ![static image of vs code wrap line](https://i.imgur.com/wXNUVpY.png)

-2. A second option is to turn off VS Code’s auto formatter’s wrap line option and instead use a toggle option called “Word Wrap” found in the “View” menu or using the shortcut `Alt + Z`.
+2. A second option is to turn off VS Code's auto formatter's wrap line option and instead use a toggle option called “Word Wrap” found in the “View” menu or using the shortcut `Alt + Z`.
-To turn off VS Code’s auto formatter’s wrap line option, go to:
+To turn off VS Code's auto formatter's wrap line option, go to:

     1. File → Preferences → Settings
     2. Search “wrapline”